G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Proposed Method

+{\bf Structure-level alignment.} To preserve the structural relationships of semantic nodes across heterogeneous modalities, we calculate distances between key-points within each modality and compare these distances in RGB(IR) graph with their counterparts by GWD \cite{Xu2019ScalableGL}.

-{\bf Edge alignment.} As for structural similarity, we take both local-local and global-local relations into account, where the former reflects the topology of human body while the latter with a large receptive field offers context guidance for local features.
-This structure constraint can be used to preserve the relation consistency in the common space.
-To this end, we employ GWD to quantify these relationships between pairs of nodes, comparing these distance to those in the counterpart modality \cite{Chen2020GraphOT} --- in each modality, we calculate the similarity scores between node embeddings (the \textit{Intra-Modality Cost Matrix} shown in the Fig. \ref{fig:2}).
+More concretely, in each modality, we calculate the similarity scores between node embeddings (the \textit{Intra-Modality Cost Matrix} shown in the Fig. \ref{fig:2}).
 The scores can be viewed as the edge between two nodes, and edge alignment encourages both local and global relations across two modalities to be consistent in the common subspace.
-Following the definition in Eq.(\ref{eq:WD}), we calculate the Gromov-Wasserstein distance as follows:
+Following the definition in Eq. (\ref{eq:WD}), we calculate the Gromov-Wasserstein distance as follows: